TracyWebTech/django-conversejs/README.rst

 method.
 That's why this instructions ask you to install pure-sasl from a repository which is not the official one.
 As soon as `pure-sasl` authors get the bugs fixed we'll update the instructions.

+It also depends on `SleekXMPP` that currently has a bug when used with gevent.
+This bug has been already fixed in the development branch but still not released as stable.
+While this is not released the install instructions will point to TracyWebTech repository that has the stable version with the gevent patch applied.

 Sorry for the inconvenience.